lilianweng/lil-log/_posts/2021-01-02-controllable-neural-text-generation.md

 ### RL Fine-tuning

 Fine-tuning a sequential model with RL regarding any arbitrary and possibly non-differentiable reward function has been proved to work well years ago ([Ranzato et al., 2015](https://arxiv.org/abs/1511.06732)).
 RL fine-tuning can resolve several problems with *teacher forcing* method.
 With teacher forcing, the model only minimizes a maximum-likelihood loss at each individual decoding step during training but it is asked to predict the entire sequences from scratch at test time.
-Such a discrepency between train and test could lead to exposure bias and accumulated error.
+Such a discrepancy between train and test could lead to exposure bias and accumulated error.
 In contrast, RL fine-tuning is able to directly optimize task-specific metrics on the sequence level, such as BLEU for translation ([Ranzato et al., 2015](https://arxiv.org/abs/1511.06732), [Wu et al., 2016](https://arxiv.org/abs/1609.08144), [Nguyen et al., 2017](https://arxiv.org/abs/1707.07402)), ROUGE for summarization ([Ranzato et al., 2015](https://arxiv.org/abs/1511.06732), [Paulus et al., 2017](https://arxiv.org/abs/1705.04304), [Wu and Hu, 2018](https://arxiv.org/abs/1804.07036)) and customized metric for story generation ([Tambwekar et al., 2018](https://arxiv.org/abs/1809.10736)).

 [Ranzato et al (2015)](https://arxiv.org/abs/1511.06732) applied REINFORCE to train RNN models for sequence generation tasks.
 The model is first trained to predict the next token using cross-entropy loss (ML loss) and then fine-tuned alternatively by both ML loss and REINFORCE (RL loss).
 At the second fine-tuning stage, the number of training steps for next-token prediction is gradually decreasing until none and eventually only RL loss is used.
 This sequence-level RL fine-tuning was shown by experiments to lead to great improvements over several supervised learning baselines back then.